Guarding Tess: Plot

 During a day out, Tess and Earl take off again, without Doug, on another apparent joy ride.
 When they don't return that night, Doug and his security detail realize that it was likely that Tess was kidnapped, and they contact the FBI.
 The investigation reveals that Tess's recent dizzy spells were caused by an inoperable brain tumor (about which she had indirectly told Doug) and the car is found with an unconscious Earl but no Tess.
 Earl has small crescent-shaped burns on the back of his neck, which Doug suspects were caused by Tess fighting back with the car's cigarette lighter.

-Doug and FBI agent Schaeffer question Eric, who gets nervous and defensive when he sees Doug holding the lighter and attempts to frame him for the kidnapping.
-Furious, Doug threatens to shoot off Eric’s toes until he confesses where Tess is being held, going so far as to shoot one toe.
+Doug and FBI agent Schaeffer question Earl, who gets nervous and defensive when he sees Doug holding the lighter and attempts to frame him for the kidnapping.
+Furious, Doug threatens to shoot off Earl’s toes until he confesses where Tess is being held, going so far as to shoot one toe.
 Earl admits that Tess is being held captive by his sister and her husband.

 The FBI and Secret Service raid the kidnappers' home and arrest them.
 When they find Tess buried alive beneath the floor of the farm's barn, Doug and his agents insist on doing the digging.
 Tess then insists that her Secret Service detail accompany her to the hospital and other officials must remove themselves from the rescue helicopter.

 Upon being released from the hospital, Tess refuses to obey the hospital rule that patients must be discharged in a wheelchair.
 Doug tells her, using her first name for the first time, "Tess, get in the God damn chair."
 After a pause, Tess complies, pats Doug's hand and says, "Very good, Douglas.
 You're going to be all right."